DenisKnez/Management/README.md

 </br>
 </br>

 This project does not have any goal or anything.
 It's just using technologies that I have not used or dont have alot of expirence combined with things I have experience with and know very well.
-It's here to show what I know and also if I find something interesting I'm going to implemented as part of this project.
+It's here to show what I know and also if I find something interesting I' going to implemented as part of this project.
 It's going to be just another service or something like that depends on what the technology is

 **TODO**:
 - add grpc streaming between secrvices